Paginated RSS reader

 - Full offline reading

-- Discover, stars, muted words & tags
+- Discover, categories, stars, muted words & tags

 - Sync with a free account